Updated: Aug 6

-I recently was doing my youngest child's portraits when I realized that it would be nice to do a family portrait.
+I recently was taking photos of my youngest child when I realized that it would be nice to do a family portrait.
 But that thought gave me some anxiety.
 I wanted to have a nice photo of our family, but I hated that my two babies who died would never be able to be physically present in a family photo.

 That made me start thinking of the lovely photos I've seen from other families who have experienced miscarriage, stillbirth, or infant death to include their deceased babies.
 I reached out and asked fellow bereaved parents on Instagram to share their family photos that include a representation of a deceased child.

 I was sent tons of wonderful pictures that I feel honored to share with you here.
 For those who want to do a family portrait to include a representation of children who are deceased but are not sure how, I hope that these beautiful pictures below provide inspiration!

 (The moon necklace above is a symbol for this mama's baby who was stillborn.
 "I love you to the moon and back" is the phrase that reminds her of him.)

 I should note that some of these families included a representation of their baby who died at the suggestion of a living sibling.
 How precious is that?!